Does Chipotle Spike Your Blood Sugar?

 Veggies (fajita veggies, salsa, guacamole) | Enjoy these freely! |

-Cheese, sour cream, queso | Use sparingly or skip if managing blood sugar is a priority. |
+Cheese, sour cream, queso | Use in moderation or avoid if keeping glucose levels in check is important. |

 Honey-lime vinaigrette | Avoid this dressing or use minimal amounts. |